15 Clearcut Ways to Keep a Remote Team Connected

 To ensure that your entire team is moving in the same direction, you need to set clear goals.
 Give each team member a personalized list of goals.
 This could cover daily goals, weekly goals, monthly goals, and even annual goals.
 It helps them ensure that they’re on the right track and that they’re helping the company progress.
 Make sure these goals are easily accessible and fully understood.
 Team members should be able to reach you for further clarification if needed.

-A well-connected team is one that feels appreciated for their hard work.
+A well-connected team is one that feels appreciated for their hard work, and one way to accomplish this is by offering personalized awards to recognize employees’ achievements, which not only serves as a token of appreciation but also encourages their continued motivation and engagement with the company’s goals.
 When team members exceed expectations and go beyond the goals you set, why not reward them?
-Perhaps you could offer them extra paid leave or cover their flight or accommodation costs.
+Perhaps you could also offer them extra paid leave or provide a travel stipend that covers their flight or accommodation costs.
 Offering rewards like this helps keep employees motivated and engaged with the aims of the company.

 Hold Employees Accountable